Blog Post December 9, 2025 | 14 minutes read

 2. Write clear, engaging product titles and descriptions

 Think of your product title as the first impression.
-Shoppers see it and it either invites them to visit the PDP or keeps them scrolling through other results.
+Shoppers see it and it either invites them to visit the PDP or keeps them scrolling through other product categories.
 If they get to your PDP, your product description is what convinces them to buy.

 Here’s how you can optimize both for conversions: